joaogabrieloliveiralopes/The-Dark-Phenomenon/README.md

 ## Licença

-All Rights Reserved © 2026 João Gabriel Oliveira Lopes
+Copyright © 2026 João Gabriel.

-Todo o código e assets deste projeto são protegidos.
-Uso, cópia ou distribuição sem autorização é proibido.
+All rights reserved.

+This project includes third-party assets licensed under their respective licenses.

 ## Contato